ivangeorgiev/blog/_posts/2019-04-08-why-we-need-data-platform.md

   - Enterprise Data Platform could be also a vendor data platform as Hortonworks (HDP), Cloudera (CDH), running on infrastructure as a service (IaaS).
 In this case there is a need of integration effort to turn it to platform as a service (PaaS):
     `IaaS + Vendor Data Platform = PaaS`
     - To make complete Enterprise Data Platform solution blueprints (reference architecture) must be added.
+  - Organization builds a system which runs one or more solution.
+To build the system various components from the Data Platform are instantiated through integration of pre-existing (e.g. third party) components or implementing component interface as defined by the Data Platform.
 - The Data Platform has a Business Case
   - There is no business case behind the Data Platform.
 As there is no business case behind the urban design.
 At least there is no explicit, immediate business case.
   - The difference between having a data platform defined and not having it is in what data solutions will look like, how easy it will be to add new solutions, combine and grow/extend existing solutions, maintain and keep updated the solutions and the whole technology stack.